 Part 2: Candidates submit a professional portfolio to their committee.
 The professional portfolio consists of a Curriculum Vitae and two professional clinical reports.
-One report will be an assessment report.
-One report will be a psychotherapy case conceptualization report.
+One report will be an assessment report (see Preliminary Examination Assessment Report Evaluation Rubric; Appendix G).
+One report will be a psychotherapy case conceptualization report (see Preliminary Examination Case Conceptualization Evaluation Rubric; Appendix H).
+Candidates will also address questions in an oral examination with committee (see Preliminary Examination Oral Defense Rubric; Appendix I).